Skip main navigation

 '

-This script processed pages in parallel (10 concurrent), taking 6 hours to export all 50,000 pages.
+This script processed pages in parallel (10 concurrent), and the full export took several hours.
 Key lessons:

 • Use xargs -P for parallelization